 You don’t have to imagine!
 You can actually enjoy this incredible adventure in Florida.
 Check out my guide to Sunshine State beaches where you can get some sand in your boots.

 - Amelia Island is a laid-back northeast Florida destination with miles of rolling dunes and pristine seashore.
-This is one of the companies that will take you for a trot there.
+Find out more about riding in Amelia Island here.

 - Saddle up and explore the sands of Fort Pierce with Beach Tours on Horseback.

 - In Bradenton, close to Anna Maria Island, you can try horse-surfing.
 The adventure features a ride on the beach and swimming the horses in addition to the aforementioned surfing, which is really just trying to stand up on your horse’s back in the water.
 It’s fun and wacky, but be forewarned, the beach is a very small section of sand on Palma Sola Bay, which is right next to a highway.

 If you can bring your own horse you can go horseback riding on the beach here, too:

 - Canaveral National Seashore is pristine, private and stunningly beautiful.
 Restrictions apply and a permit is required.
 Learn about it here.

 - St. John’s County, St. Augustine and Ponte Vedra beaches provide 30 miles to make waves on horseback.
 To obtain a permit, visit the St. John’s County website.